fastly/wafefficacy/README.md

 -c  (optional) nuclei config, defaults to nuclei/config.yaml -w  (optional) waf version, used for reporting
 -b  (optional) google cloud storage bucket name
+-r  (optional) custom waf response, defaults to 406 Not Acceptable
 ```
 Only `-t`  is required which is the url/host to test against.